input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 Accumulating x trailing leader positions is not just a statistical anomaly—it necessitates an underlying intent to exploit or destabilize the protocol.
 Achieving such a level of control requires significant coordination, making it highly unlikely to occur without deliberate adversarial motives.

 Once an attacker reaches this threshold, their objectives extend beyond a single exploit and diversify into various strategic threats.

+### 2.1.3 Potential Outcomes of Grinding Attacks

-Below is a non-exhaustive list of potential attack vectors, ranging from minor disruptions in system throughput to severe breaches that compromise the protocol’s integrity and structure:
+Below is a non-exhaustive list of potential attack vectors, ranging from minor disruptions in system throughput to severe breaches that compromise the protocol’s integrity and structure.

 ### Economic Exploitation
 Manipulating slot leader distributions to prioritize transactions that benefit the adversary or to extract higher fees.